 He gave her two options: selective termination or laser ablation.
 The following morning he performed a minimally invasive fetoscopic laser ablation to close the blood vessels connecting Crosby and Rand, safeguarding Crosby until delivery.

 “Dr. Papanna treated me with such respect, and he was genuinely approachable, yet I was in awe of him,” Dugger says.
-“Here is this world-class physician who is changing the lives of so many families, and he’s with me in a hospital room at 9 p.m. on a Friday night.
+“Here is this distinguished physician who is changing the lives of so many families, and he’s with me in a hospital room at 9 p.m. on a Friday night.
 The next day we’re in surgery receiving the intervention I had sought so desperately.”

 During the procedure Dr. Papanna took photos that provide a stunning visual representation of TAPS.
 “Rand, the anemic twin, was almost iridescent.
 You could see beneath his skin.
 He was transfusing all his blood to his brother.
 Crosby was deep maroon because of the thickness and volume of blood.
 Dr. Papanna said we were within days of losing Rand and possibly both babies,” she says.